DeepRank/deeprank2/README.md

 #### Removing the Docker Image

 If you no longer need the Docker image (which can be quite large), you can remove it after stopping the container.
-Follow the [container stop instructions](https://docs.docker.com/engine/reference/commandline/stop/) and [remove the image](https://docs.docker.com/engine/reference/commandline/image_rm/).
-For more general information on Docker, refer to the [official Docker documentation](https://docs.docker.com/get-started/).
+Follow the [container stop](https://docs.docker.com/engine/reference/commandline/stop/) and [remove the image](https://docs.docker.com/engine/reference/commandline/image_rm/) instructions.
+For more general information on Docker, refer to the [Docker documentation](https://docs.docker.com/get-started/) directly.

 ### Local/remote Installation